HotPocketHPE/mhguide/README.md

 ## General

-[Kiranico](kiranico.com) - Immensely useful resource for drop rates, monster hitzones, weapon crafting, and much more. **Only for 3U and after, FU is not included.**
+[Kiranico](kiranico.com) - Immensely useful resource for drop rates, monster hitzones, weapon crafting, and much more. **Only for 3U and after, FU and P3rd are not included.**

 [Athena's Armor Set Search](https://www.mediafire.com/folder/4o1idj7mmtn85/Monster_Hunter) - Program to help create mixed sets.
 Plug in what skills you want and it will search for a set.
 Facebook page [here](https://www.facebook.com/AthenasArmorSetSearch/) with mirror downloads.